 Train Via Madrid

-There is now a high-speed AVE train from Madrid to Alicante, which will get you to the capital in half the time it would take to get to Barcelona.
-Because of this improved route, it would take you the same amount of time to get to Madrid and then to Barcelona by high-speed train than to go straight to Barcelona on a slow train.
-The only downside is that the faster route will be a lot more expensive.
+There is a high-speed AVE train from Alicante to Madrid, which will get you to the capital in about two hours.
+From here, you can transfer to another high-speed train (about 2.5 hours) to Barcelona.
+Because of this improved route, it would take you the same amount of time to get to Madrid and then to Barcelona by high-speed train than to go straight to Barcelona on a five-hour slow train.
+The only downside is that the slightly faster route is also more expensive.

 The train from Alicante to Barcelona takes about five hours and costs roughly 40 euros ($50 USD), departing from Barcelona Sants station.
 Departures occur almost every hour from 7 a.m. until around 6 p.m.
 These trains are operated by RENFE; you can book train tickets with Rail Europe.